microsoft/BotFramework-WebChat/packages/README.md

       - Verify code coverage is collected and correct
 - Production build
    - Set `node_env` is set to `production`
-   - Run `npm prepublishOnly`, wait until finished
+   - Run `npm build`, wait until finished
    - Verify `packages/bundle/dist/webchat.js` is about 3 MB
       - Minified
       - No instrumentation code (smaller than test builds)